emsoucy/blog/_posts/2021-10-04-valheim-container.markdown

 ## Building the Container Image
 This time around the build script is quite small, however we gain an entry point script.
-I repeat them here, since they are short, but they can be found on [GitHub](https://github.com/emsoucy/valheim).
+I'll repeat them here, since they are short, but they can be found on [GitHub](https://github.com/emsoucy/valheim).

+Build script:
 ```bash
 #!/bin/bash
 set -o errexit